o2346/auditor/configservice/cavt/README.md

 # Configservice Aggregated Non-compliance Transmitter

-Sends warning message for noncompliant resouce(s) which violates against config rule to Slack channel.
-Currently only a managed rule 'required-tags' was confirmed work.
+Sends warning message to Slack channel about noncompliant resource(s) which violates against config rule.
+Currently only a managed rule 'required-tags' is confirmed work.

-This is developed with [sam](https://aws.amazon.com/serverless/sam/) and based on a following selection from the tool:

->
-> AWS quick start application templates:
->         3 - EventBridge App from scratch (100+ Event Schemas)
->
->       66 - aws.events@ScheduledJson

-You may find this Schema while interacting `sam init`.

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.